informalsystems/quartz/docs/neutrond_setup.md

 # Neutrond Setup

 > Note - We would like to highly recommend setting up the `neutrond` node with the docker image provided.
 However, we also understand that docker is a poison upon the human soul, and thus provide these instructions for setting up the neutrond node locally, without imbibing such poision.
-It will probably take less time to follow these instructions than it will to build the holy docker image anyways.
+It will probably take less time to follow these instructions than it will to build the docker image anyways.
 Up to you 🫡

 Quartz expects to interact with a CosmWasm-based blockchain.
 The default/archetypal binary is `neutrond`.
 Currently its hardcoded to use